yochannah/carpentries.org/pages/community.md

 ### Lesson Infrastructure

 <mark>This is an inactive subcommunity in The Carpentries</mark>.
-Members of the Lesson Infrastructure Committee used ti serve as Maintainers for [The Carpentries lesson template](https://github.com/swcarpentry/styles) and [its documentation](https://github.com/swcarpentry/lesson-example), as well as for [The Carpentries workshop template](https://github.com/swcarpentry/workshop-template).
+Members of the Lesson Infrastructure Committee used to serve as Maintainers for [The Carpentries lesson template](https://github.com/swcarpentry/styles) and [its documentation](https://github.com/swcarpentry/lesson-example), as well as for [The Carpentries workshop template](https://github.com/swcarpentry/workshop-template).

 * [Current members](https://github.com/carpentries/lesson-infrastructure#members)
 * [Upcoming meetings](http://pad.carpentries.org/infrastructure-subcommittee)